SEO News: Google Will Start Ranking Passages

 - This may lead to more zero-click searches as Google becomes better at ranking passages.

 Do content inventory to get a full picture of all of your content so you can start preparing for this update!

 Is this a ranking change, or an indexing change?

 Technically, it’s both—because in order to rank passages better, you also need to handle page indexing differently.

-Come to think of it, the addition (opens in a new tab) of the
+Come to think of it, (opens in a new tab) of the

 ScrollToText feature in Google Chrome may have been a precursor to this.